Group One Betting Guide

 The Metropolitan is run October and is one of the key meets of the spring in the harbour city.

-The Metro premier staying race during the Sydney spring carnival and past runners have gone on to perform highly in the bigger Melbourne spring carnival races later in the year.
+The Metro premier staying race during the Sydney spring carnival, has a history of past runners who have gone on to perform highly in the bigger Melbourne spring carnival races later in the year.
 Two winners won the Caulfield Cup at their following start which should give punters a good insight.

 Best bookmakers for The Metropolitan